AP® English Language vs. AP® English Literature | What Should You Choose?

 AP English Language vs. AP English Literature

 Selecting one AP English course over the other hinges on various factors, including course content, acquired skills, and, most importantly, your study habits and academic aptitude.
-To aid you in making an informed choice, let's examine the difference between AP English Language and AP Literature in terms of their content, assessment methods, format, and scoring criteria.
+To aid you in making an informed choice, let's examine AP Lang vs AP Lit in terms of their content, assessment methods, format, and scoring criteria.

 AP English Language, however, is a whole different story.
 This course aims to teach you the usage of grammar and rhetoric in standard written and oral English.
 You’ll study non-fictional texts like historical documents, biographies, memoirs, research articles, and speeches to analyze how language is used to argue or convey a point of view by the author.
 As you journey through the course, you’ll also learn about the author's strategies to persuade and inform their audience.

 The AP English Lang exam is similar to the AP Lit exam, but the former focuses on different things.
 The AP English Language and Composition exam assesses how well you can analyze and understand the techniques used in nonfiction writing.
 You'll need to use evidence and research to evaluate and explain your ideas and/or substantiate the claims made by the author.
-Learn more about the AP Lang course skills and topics on our AP Language and Composition Course page.
+Check out this article to learn more about the AP Lang course skills and topics.

 Did you know?